-5.2.1 API
+5.2.
+Hardware and Software

-- 5.2.1.1 Unit tests and integration tests for the API will use the included unittest module provided by the Django framework.
-With this module we will write automated tests to make HTTP requests to our endpoints. - 5.2.2 Blockchain Network - 5.2.2.1 All new chaincode will be added to a chaincode subdirectory and will be tested when relaunching the Blockchain Network. - 5.2.3 Smart Contract Layer - 5.2.3.1 We will be using the Chai assertion library along with the Mocha test framework for testing models and controllers.
-The Chai assertion library can be used in a similar way as Jest is used, using expect style assertions.
-To keep our software suite consistent, we will be using expect style assertions in our Smart Contract Layer.
-The Mocha test framework will allow for easy asynchronous testing, serially running tests, accurate reporting, and mapping uncaught exceptions to correct test cases.
-Both Chai and Mocha are used by default in Hyperledger Convector. - 5.2.4 User Interface - 5.2.4.1 For writing unit tests, acceptance tests, and end-to-end tests, the Jest Javascript test runner will be used along with the React Testing Library.
+- 5.2.1.
+API - 5.2.1.1.
+Unit tests and integration tests for the API will use the Jest Javascript testing framework.
+With this framework we will write automated tests to make HTTP requests to our endpoints and unit test classes and functions. - 5.2.2.
+Blockchain Network - 5.2.2.1.
+All new chaincode will be added to a chaincode subdirectory and will be tested when relaunching the Blockchain Network. - 5.2.3.
+Smart Contract Layer - 5.2.3.1.
+We will be using the Jest Javascript testing framework for testing smart contracts. - 5.2.4.
+User Interface - 5.2.4.1.
+For writing unit tests, acceptance tests, and end-to-end tests, the Jest Javascript test runner will be used along with the React Testing Library.
 The Jest test runner will allow us to access the DOM via jsdom for testing React components and to use mocks.
 The React testing library will allow us to test React components without relying on their implementation details.
-For end-to-end tests we will remove the use of mocks and have all requests made to their respective endpoints.

-5.2.5 PowerCyber Devices

-5.2.5.1 Assuming we will not have access to PowerCyber devices often, we will have to examine some example performance data from the devices we will be working with and create a simulation data collection to use for integration tests between the Blockchain Network and PowerCyber devices.
+For end-to-end tests we will remove the use of mocks and have all requests made to their respective endpoints. - 5.2.5.
+PowerCyber Devices - 5.2.5.1.
+Assuming we will not have access to PowerCyber devices often, we will have to examine some example performance data from the devices we will be working with and create a simulation data collection to use for integration tests between the Blockchain Network and PowerCyber devices.

-5.3 FUNCTIONAL TESTING
+5.3.
+Functional Testing